Introduction

 That he does/will do

-Similarly, if a particle such as ْإِن (if) precedes the simple, imperfect tense يَفْعَلُ (he does/will do), it will change the case ending of the imperfect verb to sukoon or jazm, and the meaning will differ from its absolute case. this is the jussive mood of the verb.
+Likewise, when a particle like إِن (if) is placed before the basic form of the imperfect tense, يَفْعَلُ (he does/will do), it induces a shift in the grammatical structure.
+This alteration replaces the typical case endings of the imperfect verb with sukoon or jazm, resulting in a nuanced meaning distinct from its standard form.
+This transformation characterizes the jussive mood of the verb.

 إِنْ يَفْعَلْ